redis/redis-doc/docs/manual/programmability/lua-api.md

 #### <a name="cmsgpack.unpack()"></a> `cmsgpack.unpack(x)`

-This function returns the unpacked values from decocoding its input string argument.
+This function returns the unpacked values from decoding its input string argument.

 Usage example: